 Quick Summary

-The Defense Logistics Agency (DLA), on behalf of the U.S. Navy, has issued a Request for Information (RFI) seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources.
-This RFI focuses on DFSP Point Loma, CA, but considers all Navy CONUS locations.
-The goal is to reduce long-term sustainment, maintenance, and modernization costs while enhancing operational readiness.
-Responses are due May 29, 2026.
+The Defense Logistics Agency (DLA), on behalf of the United States Navy (USN), is conducting a Request for Information (RFI) to gather industry insights on innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources.
+This RFI focuses on improving operational readiness and reducing long-term sustainment costs at Navy CONUS DFSPs, including DFSP Point Loma, CA. Responses are due by May 29, 2026, at 3:00 p.m. local Fort Belvoir, VA time.

 Information Requested